Wedding Welcome Party Planning

 Frequently Asked Questions

-Is a welcome party necessary if I am already having a rehearsal dinner?
+Can we skip the welcome party if we are already hosting a rehearsal dinner?

 Related Guides